PSDI-UK/psdi-common-style/README.md

 5. Once all checks pass, clean up any changes to projects you were testing with (reset if you didn't commit anything, or if on a branch, switch back to the main branch and discard the testing branch), open a pull request to merge the `main` branch of the fork into the `main` branch of the origin project
 6. Undertake standard checks for a PR, and once it's passed, the branch can be merged
 7. Clean up, including pushing the new state of the origin project to the fork

-Note that only the `public` directory of this project is deployed, so changes entirely outside of it do not need to undergo this testing procedure.

 ## Copyright and License